-Although many people are aware ADHD exists, not many people know exactly what it is.
+Although many people are aware that ADHD exists, not many people know exactly what it is.

 James Koppert is also known as the rap artist The Edger.
 He is a poet, father, ADHD advocate and host of The Fortean News Podcast.
 James is a political activist, long time youth worker and paranormal investigator.